Safe Chance Constrained Reinforcement Learning for Batch Process Control: Methodology

 where $\phi(\cdot)$ is the Gaussian cumulative distribution function, $\psi(\cdot)$ is the Gaussian probability density function, $J_{BO}^{+}$ is the objective value of the current best backoff multiplier values $\bm{\xi}^+$ \cite{jones1998efficient, frazier2018tutorial}, and $\mu(\cdot)$ and $\sigma(\cdot)$ are detailed by Eq. \ref{eq:posterior}.
 Dissecting Eq. \ref{eq:EI}, the first term on the right hand side incentivises exploring regions of the input space associated with high uncertainty in the posterior distribution, and the second term provides basis to exploit regions of the input space corresponding to high mean predictions in the posterior \cite{jones1998efficient}.
 As such, Eq. \ref{eq:EI} provides explicit mechanism to balance exploration and exploitation of the GP surrogate model, in a fashion not dissimilar to the exploration-exploitation paradigm in RL.
 For more detail on BO in this context, we direct the interested reader to previous work \cite{petsagkourakis2020chance, del2021real} and a comprehensive review \cite{frazier2018tutorial}.

 Algorithm \ref{Alg:BOBackoffs} formalises the approach to reward shaping detailed by this Section.
 In \textbf{Step 1}, an optimal policy parameterisation is learned for the unconstrained problem.
 This is used as an initialisation for learning of the optimal constrained policy thereafter.
 In \textbf{Step 2.a}, a number of policies are learned for the constrained problem each utilising different values of the backoff multipliers.
 In \textbf{2.b}, each of the policies is assessed with respect to $J_{BO}$, providing an input-output dataset, where the inputs are backoff multipliers and the outputs are corresponding performances under the objective ($J_{BO}$).
 In \textbf{Step 3}, a surrogate GP model is built via this input-output dataset for subsequent BO.
-Pseudocode for BO is provided by \textbf{Step 4}, with \textbf{Step 5} documenting the rollout of the utlimate constrained policy on the real process.
-As data is collected from the process, the GP state space model can be further improved and the policy retrained from batch to batch.
-This is encapsulated by \textbf{Step 6}.
+Pseudocode for BO is provided by \textbf{Step 4}, with \textbf{Step 5} documents the return of the solution policy from memory.

-In the following section, the method is demonstrated on a microalgal lutein photo-production dynamic process and benchmarked against dynamic optimization and MPC strategies.
+In the following section, the method is demonstrated on a microalgal lutein photo-production dynamic process and benchmarked against dynamic optimization and NMPC strategies.